Sonic the Hedgehog: Crossovers

 Sonic appears as a playable character in Nintendo's Super Smash Bros. crossover fighting games, beginning with Super Smash Bros.
 Brawl in 2008.
 Alongside Solid Snake from Konami's Metal Gear franchise, Sonic was the first non-Nintendo character to appear in Smash.
 He was considered for inclusion in Super Smash Bros.
 Melee (2001), but the game was too close to completion so his introduction was delayed until Brawl.
 He returned in the sequels Super Smash Bros. for Nintendo 3DS and Wii U (2014) and Super Smash Bros.
 Ultimate (2018).
 Shadow and Knuckles appear in Smash as non-playable characters, while Tails and Knuckles costumes are available for players' Mii avatars.
 A Sonic amiibo figurine was released for the Smash games, and is also compatible with Mario Kart 8 (2014), Super Mario Maker (2015), and Yoshi's Woolly World (2015).

 In June 2015, characters from the Angry Birds RPG Angry Birds Epic (2014) appeared as playable characters in Sonic Dash during a three-week promotion, while Sonic was added to Angry Birds Epic as a playable character the following September.
 Similar crossovers with the Sanrio characters Hello Kitty, Badtz-Maru, My Melody, and Chococat and the Namco game Pac-Man took place in December 2016 and February 2018.
 In November 2016, a Sonic expansion pack was released for the toys-to-life game Lego Dimensions (2015); the pack includes Sonic as a playable character, in addition to Sonic levels and vehicles.
 In September 2021, Sonic and Tails became playable characters in Cookie Run: Kingdom.
+In August 2026, the Sonic the Hedgehog series collaborated with Fortnite, with a Sonic outfit and Tails sidekick as part of the season's battle pass, and rings, a Sonic Power Sneakers item, and Eggman fight in Fortnite Battle Royale.